 Hot insider tip: The first player to 11 points win the ‘game’.
 A game is like a set in tennis.
 The only exception to the ‘first to 11’ wins rule is if it gets to 10-10.
 Then you keep going until someone gets a clear two points ahead.

+What is a let?
 A let is a way to keep everyone safe on court.
 If you are in the midst of a game, and are about to play a shot and you think you might hit the other person with your racquet or back swing, you can call a 'let' by stopping and putting your hand in the air and saying "let please".

 What do you do if someone asks "what grade are you?"
 If you have never played squash before, the answer to this question is “ungraded”.
 It’s just means your talents are as yet undiscovered, like a diamond in the rough, an unpolished gem.
 Most beginners will start in F Grade.